josiashdezp/Autonomous_Agentic_AI_Project_T4/README.md

 - Builds a budget breakdown table where the LLM fills in per-category amounts (transport, accommodation, food, activities) that must sum to the total budget.
 - Runs `evaluate_budget_guardrail` again with the completed itinerary for a more accurate verdict than the early check.
 - Returns the itinerary as a markdown string plus the budget guardrail result.
+- Passes the completed itinerary to a secondary LLM judge that scores it across four dimensions (context precision, tool correction, completeness, hallucination) and returns a PASS or FAIL verdict with a score out of 10.
+A failing score triggers a retry up to two attempts before the result is returned.

 ### `revise_node`